elastic/harp/samples/act-as-vault-server/README.md

 export VAULT_ADDR=http://127.0.0.1:8200
 ```

-> All secret path will be interpreted as a KVv2 backend as required by the CSO.
+> All secret paths will be interpreted as a KVv2 backend as required by the CSO.
 > These paths must be symmetric with secrets deployed in Vault.

 ```sh